 hobbesmusic.co.uk has been running as a blog since early 2011.
 The Hobbes Music label launched in early 2013.

-With worldwide distribution by Rubadub/EPM, debut EP Midnight Thunder was released as a lovingly crafted 12″ vinyl and digital download, in May 2013, receiving BBC Radio 1 airplay.
-Hobbes Music releases have picked up further support from Justin Robertson, Motor City Drum Ensemble, The Revenge, T.E.E.D, Kiki, Erol Alkan, Groove Armada, Maceo Plex, OOFT!, Domenic (Subculture) and many more…
+Hobbes Music releases have picked up support from the likes of Justin Robertson, M.C.D.E., KiNK, The Revenge, T.E.E.D, Kiki, Erol Alkan, Groove Armada, Maceo Plex, OOFT!, Domenic (Subculture) and many more…

 Hobbes is also one half of the Black Spring DJs, the brains behind Limbo (and the Limbo Live compilations).
 Limbo has been described as ‘a barometer of pop’ by the press and is widely recognised as the best place to see the most exciting new bands in Scotland.
 Previous live acts include Marina And The Diamonds, Frightened Rabbit, Broken Records, Micachu And The Shapes, We Were Promised Jetpacks, Withered Hand, James Pants, FOUND, Electronicat, xvectors, Meursault, Sparrow And The Workshop, Zoey Van Goey, The Chap, Miss le Bomb, Wounded Knee, Night Noise Team, Pit Er Pat, Colourmusic, The Lovely Eggs, A-lix, Modernaire, Jo Gideon And The Shark, Paul Vickers & The Leg, Punch & The Apostles, Unicorn Kid and Dollskabeat.
 More info here and here.

 ‘Clubbers Decktionary’ (monthly column), The List Magazine (March 2011-’13)